tamc/tom.counsell.org/public/index.markdown

 ![](tomcounsell.jpg)

 Hello.
 I'm an engineer.
-I live in [Brighton](https://en.wikipedia.org/wiki/Brighton) and work at a small firm in [Lewes](https://en.wikipedia.org/wiki/Lewes) [that helps children's nurseries](http://eyfs.info).
-Our main product is [Tapestry](https://tapestry.info), an online learning journal.
+I live in [Brighton](https://en.wikipedia.org/wiki/Brighton) in the UK.
+I work for an American charity called [Give Directly](https://givedirectly.org) that gives no-strings-attached cash to the poorest people, mostly in Africa, to eliminate extreme poverty.

-Before that I was a Deputy Director at the UK [Department of Energy and Climate Change][decc].
+Before that I worked at a small firm in [Lewes](https://en.wikipedia.org/wiki/Lewes) [that helps children's nurseries](http://eyfs.info) and whose main product was [Tapestry](https://tapestry.info), an online learning journal.
+Before that, I was a Deputy Director at the UK [Department of Energy and Climate Change][decc].
 I also do occasional freelance work through [Green on Black Ltd][gnb].

 Perhaps you are looking for information about my: